A Tour de Force

 The Result

-The British armada returned to New York on the last day of July with ships damaged and sailors and soldiers demoralized.
-But they soon would get a chance for some sort of retribution when the British launched their massive attack on Long Island in late August.
-Still, the victory at Fort Sullivan saved the south for four critical years.
-It introduced the world to a gallant new leader and bolstered morale throughout the Carolinas and the entire rebellion.
-And in honor of the role of the palmetto in the victory, the noble tree with the soft bark was added to the South Carolina state flag, where it remains to this day.
+The British armada returned to New York at the end of July with ships damaged and sailors and soldiers discouraged.
+However, they soon had a chance for some revenge when the British launched their massive attack on Long Island in late August.
+Still, the victory at Fort Sullivan kept the South safe for four crucial years.
+It introduced the world to a brave new leader and boosted morale across the Carolinas and the entire rebellion.
+And in honor of the palmetto’s role in the victory, the noble tree with soft bark was added to the South Carolina state flag, where it remains today.

 South Carolina State Flag |